top of page

 How to Apply:

-Both Applicants must apply for the license in person and birth certificates and a valid government issued picture ID.
+Both Applicants must apply for the license in person and provide a birth certificate and a valid government issued picture ID.
 If you were born outside the United States and cannot obtain a birth certificate, bring a valid passport or alien card.
 If you were previously married, bring a certified copy of the final decree of divorce or certified copy of a previous spouse death certificate.
 If you are under 16 or 18 years of age, you may need either a "Minor's Permit to Marry" or approval of the Family Court.
+A list of city and town offices with contact numbers is located at www.health.ri.gov under the Vital Records section.

 Where to Apply: